chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

     - The inheriting object's prototype references `Foo.prototype`.
     - Even if you assign `constructor.prototype` to a different object, the instance object's prototype does not change: it's still the original constructor's prototype object defined during the constructor's invocation.
     - Even if we define a methods on the constructor's`prototype` object after we create an instance object, it becomes available to that instance object.
 That is because objects hold a reference to their prototype object, if the prototype object changes in some way, the changes are reflected in the inheriting object as well.
+  - Every JavaScript function has this property but JS only uses it when you call that function as a constructor using the `new` keyword.
   - Constructor's prototype object also contains a `constructor` property.
 The `constructor` property points back to the function itself.
   - Note: constructors <u>don't inherit</u> from the constructor's prototype object.
 - <u>**An object's prototype**</u>:
   - In most cases, when we talk about a **prototype** without being more explicit, we mean an **object prototype**.

   - Referenced by  dunder proto `__proto__` or hidden `[[Prototype]]` property

   - An **object's prototype**  is what an inheriting object's `[[Prototype]]` or `__prototype__` property references.
     - It is the object that the current object inherits from.
     - If `bar` is an object, then the object from which `bar` inherits is the **object prototype**.

+Why it's confusing

 - By default, constructor functions set the object prototype for the objects they create to the constructor's prototype object.
 - The inheriting object's prototype, referenced by dunder proto and hidden `[[prototype]]` property, will usually reference `Constructor.prototype` (constructor `prototype` property) given that the constructor is the constructor function that created that object.
   - In other words, If a function is used as a constructor, the returned object(instance object)'s `[[Prototype]]` will reference the constructor's prototype property.

-##### Terminology Confusion: prototype

-- An object's prototype is not the same as constructor's prototype object, but often times an object's prototype references the Constructor's prototype object, given that the constructor is the constructor function that created the object.
-  - Object's `__proto__` or hidden `[[prototype]]` references an object's prototype.
-It also references `constructor.prototype`.
-- A constructor's `[[prototype]]` !== `constructor.prototype` , but the inheriting object's `[[prototype]]` references `constructor.prototype`.

 #### Object creation with constructors: constructor/prototype pattern